teambit/docs/docs/workspace.md

 ### Nothing to tag or export

-This means there are no components with pending changes - either there are no files tracked in the workspace, or the tracked components are exported or sourced, with no pending changes.
+No components have pending changes.
+Either no files are tracked in the workspace, or the tracked components are exported or sourced, with no pending changes.

 ```bash
 $ bit status